 You are responsible for the option synchronization in the configuration of the primary and backup T-Servers; Configuration Server does not synchronize either options or their values in different T-Server Application objects.
 That is, you must configure both T-Servers to have the same options with the same values.
 If you change a value in one T-Server configuration, you must change it in the other T-Server configuration manually.
 The log options in the primary T-Server can differ from those in the backup T-Server configuration.
-The link configuration options in the primary T-Server configuration.
+The link configuration options in the primary T-Server can also differ from those in the backup T-Server configuration.